optimsoc/optimsoc/doc/user_guide/installation.rst

    # download and install the prebuilt tools
    curl -O https://raw.githubusercontent.com/optimsoc/prebuilts/master/optimsoc-prebuilt-deploy.py
-   sudo python optimsoc-prebuilt-deploy.py -d /opt/optimsoc verilator or1kelf
+   python optimsoc-prebuilt-deploy.py -d /opt/optimsoc verilator or1kelf

 To use the prebuilt tools some environment variables need to be adjusted.
 This is done by running the following command **in every terminal session that you want to use OpTiMSoC in**: